garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/16_erc20_tokens.md

 }
 ```

 At the risk of throwing too much information at you, there is a cleanup to this code we can do.
 Note that transferFrom and transfer have duplicate code in them.
 What can we do about that?
-We could factor out the balance update code into a separate function, but we need to make sure that function isn’t public or someone can steal coins!
+We could factor out the balance update code into a separate function, but we need to make sure that function isn't public or someone can steal coins!

 ```